The Best Password Managers for Android

 FYI: Aura’s email alias tool will also pop up when creating a new account or signing up for a service.
 Instead of entering your email address, Aura can create a fake one.
 This way, if the company ever sells your details, your personal email address won’t be included.

+Aura also let us generate email aliases we could use to sign up for websites and apps to hide our real email address.
 One of the reasons Aura isn’t higher on this list is that it restricts the number of devices you can use to access the password manager.
 The basic plan allows for three.
 So choose wisely.
 We decided to use our personal laptop, tablet, and Android smartphone.
 If we wanted to use Aura on more devices, we’d have to upgrade.
 But that meant paying for identity theft protection services, which we didn’t need.

 Aura Pricing

+Aura’s pricing is affordable, especially considering that all plans include a VPN and antivirus software.
 While we’re on the topic of Aura’s plans, here’s what they include:

 Passwords Passwords Plus Ultimate Devices 3 5 10 Password manager Yes Yes Yes VPN Yes Yes Yes Antivirus Yes Yes Yes Identity theft protection No Yes Yes Price per month $1.99 $2.99 $3.99 While there’s no free option, all plans have a generous 60-day money-back guarantee.
-That’s better than Total Password and NordPass, which only offer 30 days.
+That’s better than RoboForm, Total Password and NordPass, which only offer 30 days.
 It’s a great way to test out Aura’s features and see if they suit your needs.

-But if you want to add your partner or family members to your plan, you’re going to need to look at NordPass, Dashlane, or our next pick, 1Password.
+But if you want to add your partner or family members to your plan, you’re going to need to look at RoboForm, NordPass, Dashlane, or our next pick, 1Password.

 -

-4. 1Password - Best for Beginners
+5. 1Password - Best for Beginners

 View Packages Links to 1PasswordProduct Specs